 EPA Region 10

-he International District Housing Alliance (IDHA) is the recipient of a Level II CARE cooperative agreement.
+he International District Housing Alliance (IDHA) is the recipient of a Level II CARE Cooperative Agreement.
 The mission of IDHA is to improve the quality of life of Asian and Pacific Islanders of greater Seattle by providing services related to community-building and low-income housing.
 This project will focus on the International District community, with over 40 different ethnic groups living in one of Seattle’s oldest and most ethnically diverse neighborhoods.
-The project is a continuation of work started under the Level I CARE grant to educate the community about toxics issues, expand the partnership to sustain ongoing efforts, and work on specific projects.
+The project is a continuation of work started under the Level I CARE Cooperative Agreement to educate the community about toxics issues, expand the partnership to sustain ongoing efforts, and work on specific projects.

-Established CARE Partnership: King County Solid Waste Division; Seattle Aquarium; Seattle City Light; Seattle Department of Parks & Recreation; Seattle Department of Transportation; Seattle/King County Public Health; USDA Forest Service, Washington state departments of Ecology Fish & Wildlife Health, and Transportation; Cascadia Consulting; North Cascades Institute; Olympic Park Institute; Salish Seas; University of Washington; American Lung Association; Chinatown-ID Business Improvement Area; Community Coalition for Environmental Justice; Environmental Coalition of South Seattle; Inter*Im Community Development Association; International Community Health Services; Neighborhood House; Puget Sound Clean Air Agency; Seattle Chinatown-ID Preservation and Development Authority, and Sustainable Seattle.
+Established CARE Partnership: King County Solid Waste Division; Seattle Aquarium; Seattle City Light; Seattle Department of Parks and Recreation; Seattle Department of Transportation; Seattle/King County Public Health; USDA Forest Service, Washington State Departments of Ecology, Fish and Wildlife, Health, and Transportation; Cascadia Consulting; North Cascades Institute; Olympic Park Institute; Salish Seas; University of Washington; American Lung Association; Chinatown-ID Business Improvement Area; Community Coalition for Environmental Justice; Environmental Coalition of South Seattle; Inter*Im Community Development Association; International Community Health Services; Neighborhood House; Puget Sound Clean Air Agency; Seattle Chinatown-ID Preservation and Development Authority, and Sustainable Seattle.

 You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.

 Final Report: International District Housing Alliance (PDF)(41 pp, 2 MB,

 CARE Level I Report